ksreyes/mrio-processing/README.md

 # MRIO Processing Scripts

 The ADB Multi-Regional Input-Output Tables are produced by the MRIO team.
-They are stored in Excel format with plenty of formatting.
-While this makes them easily readable by humans, they are harder to work with programmatically.
-Their file sizes are also larger than needed.
+The scripts in this repo processes the raw Excel files and outputs various datasets used in global value chain analysis.

+The following provides a brief description of each notebook.

+1. `process-mrios.ipynb`
-The scripts in this repo converts these Excel files into machine-readable format, saved as space-optimal parquet files.
+Converts Excel files into machine-readable format and saved as space-optimal parquet files.
+Outputs are at `data/interim/`.

+1. `trade-accounting.ipynb`
+Performs the Borin and Mancini (2019) decomposition.